andrey-mokhov/graphql-php/docs/en/spiral/abstract-scalar-type.md

 Abstract class `Andi\GraphQL\Type\AbstractScalarType` allows you to define scalar GraphQL types without the need to implement the `getName` and `getDescription` methods.
-These methods are already implemented in the abstract class, you just need to set the values ​​of the corresponding properties to determine the result of these methods.
+These methods are already implemented in the abstract class, you just need to set the values of the corresponding properties to determine the result of these methods.

 The `Money` type definition ([example from related document](scalar-type.md)) might look like this
 way: